mezidia/SIGame/README.md

 ```

 The simple game class follows the classic game class, but changes some of its methods to change the course of the game.

+### Timers and In-Game UI
+There are two types of timers: `Timer` and `GameTimer`.
+- `Timer` calls callback function when ended, often game logic stuff
+- `GameTimer` calls callback every time it ticks(1 second by default).
+Used to display how much time left.

+Every other UI action in the game is controlled by `gameField.js`:
+- changing layout
+- drawing in-game popups
+- displaying questions using `QReader` class from `question_reader.js`.

+`question_reader.js` is responsible for work with text on the screen:
+- displaying text
+- reading text
+- dispatching event when reading is done
+- displaying questions with images
+- playing audio-questions

 ### Localization
 To translate text in html we use `data-localize` tag.
 It is used like id: